Form 5558: Everything You Need to Know

 An EIN is given to employers for tax purposes.
 All applications for Forms 5500 or 5500-EZ must have the EIN.

-A social security number needs to be entered if extra contributions were made to a custodial account, Code section 403(b)(7)(A) or the filer is an ineligible person that's not the employer.
+A Social Security number needs to be entered if extra contributions were made to a custodial account, or the filer is an ineligible person who is not the employer.

-All plans included on the Form 5558, must have these complete on the table:
+All plans included on Form 5558 must have these complete on the table: